Access Oracle Cloud VMs privately using Tailscale

 Step 4: Add Oracle DNS for your tailnet

-In the admin console DNS section we add a nameserver restricted to the oraclevcn.com domain, pointing to the Oracle DNS server which we made available through our VM.
+In the DNS page of the admin console we add a nameserver restricted to the oraclevcn.com domain, pointing to the Oracle DNS server which we made available through our VM.

 Adding a Split DNS resolver for oraclevcn.com